-New Jersey consistently boasts being one of the highest producers of fruit and vegetables in the United States.
-Ranking in the top ten for multiple berries, New Jersey is the perfect place to live if you love farm to table freshness!
+New Jersey is consistently one of the highest producers of fruit and vegetables in the United States.
+Ranking in the top ten for multiple berries, New Jersey is the perfect place to live if you love farm-to-table freshness!

 Plentiful Job Opportunities

-Jobs are plentiful in New Jersey isn’t difficult, thanks to the large number of companies that have offices in New Jersey or are headquartered here.
-In fact, more than 4.5 million people are employed in the state Major employers include:
+Finding a job in New Jersey isn’t difficult, thanks to the large number of companies that have offices in New Jersey or are headquartered here.
+In fact, more than 4.5 million people are employed in the state.
+Major employers include:

 New Jersey is also home to many small businesses and non-profit organizations, ranging from accounting firms to retail stores to hair salons.
 If you’ve always dreamed of starting your own company, you’ll find plenty of potential customers in the state.
-New Jersey may be small, but it’s home to 9 million people.
+New Jersey may be small, but it’s home to almost 9 million people.

 Winning Sports Teams to Cheer On!

-Public transportation and an extensive system of highways make it easy to work in New York City?
-Many people who work in these major cities call New Jersey home.
-No matter where you live in New Jersey, you’re not far from a major highway, such as I-95, I-287, the Garden State Parkway or Routes 202, 206 or 22.
+Public transportation and an extensive system of highways make it easy to work in New York City, Philadelphia, and other towns in neighboring states.
+No matter where you live in New Jersey, you’re not far from I-95, I-287, the Garden State Parkway, the New Jersey Turnpike, Routes 202, 206, or 22, or another major highway.
 If you prefer to catch up on your reading or emails during rush hour, bus and train routes offer convenient commuting options.

-Whether you’re traveling out of town on business or finally taking a long-awaited business, you won’t have to travel far to board a plane.
-Newark International Airport, Trenton-Mercer Airport and even JFK, LaGuardia and Philadelphia International Airports are within an hour or two of many New Jersey homes.
+Whether you’re traveling out of town on business or finally taking a long-awaited vacation, you won’t have to spend hours driving to a distant airport.
+Newark International Airport, Trenton-Mercer Airport, and even JFK, LaGuardia, and Philadelphia International Airports are within an hour or two of many New Jersey homes.

 How Many Other States Have Both Mountains and Ocean Beaches?

-During the summer, residents flock to the state’s beaches for a little swimming, surfing or boating.
+During the summer, residents flock to the state’s beaches for a little swimming, surfing, or boating.
 State and local parks, like Sourland Mountain Preserve in Hillsborough and the Hunterdon County Arboretum in Lebanon, make it easy for residents to enjoy nature without traveling far.
-The Preserve’s 4,000 acres offer plenty of space for mountain biking, hiking, horseback riding and bouldering.

 You Won’t Have to Pump Your Own Gas

 On cold, raw, rainy days, there’s nothing better than remaining in your car while the gas station attendant fills your tank.
 It might not be big perk, but New Jersey’s ban on self-service pumps can make life just a little bit easier.
-Oregon, the only other state to legislate full-service pumps, recently changed their law to allow self-service in rural areas in some cases.
+Oregon, the only other state to legislate full-service pumps, may soon allow some self-service pumps.
 Although there’s occasionally some rumbling about lifting the ban in New Jersey, it remains in place for the foreseeable future.

 Do you enjoy the gradual cool down when summer slides into fall or do you prefer the excitement that surrounds the first snowfall of the year?
-No matter which season is your favorite, you’ll get to enjoy four distinct seasons when you live in New Jersey.
+No matter which season is your favorite, you’ll enjoy four distinct seasons when you live in New Jersey.
 There’s always plenty to do outdoors.
 Surf or swim at the beach in the summer, enter a 10K or enjoy the colorful foliage in the fall, ski or snow tube in the winter, and bike or hike in the spring.

 The State Offers a Reciprocal Tax Agreement with PA